 This metadata record was created at the Minnesota Geospatial Information Office using information supplied by McLeod County and the Minnesota Department of Natural Resources.

-This dataset consists of two files containing northing, easting, and elevation ("XYZ") information for light detection and ranging (lidar) data representing the beach and near-shore topography of Lake Superior at Minnesota Point, Duluth, Minnesota.
-The point data is the same as that in the LAS dataset used to create a digital elevation model (DEM) of the approximately 2.27 square kilometer surveyed area.
-Lidar data were collected July 23, 2020 using a boat mounted Velodyne unit.
-Multibeam sonar data were collected July 20th and 23rd, 2020 using a Norbit integrated wide band multibeam system (iWBMSc) sonar unit.
-Methodology for data collection similar to Wagner, D.M., Lund, J.W., and Sanks, K.M., 2020 was used.
+This dataset consists of three files containing northing, easting, and elevation ("XYZ") information for light detection and ranging (lidar) data representing the beach topography and near-shore bathymetry of Minnesota Point near the Duluth Entry of Lake Superior, Duluth, Minnesota.
+The point data is the same as that in the LAS dataset used to create a digital elevation model (DEM) for the approximate 1.87 square kilometer surveyed area.
+Lidar data were collected using a boat mounted Velodyne VLP-16 unit.
+Multibeam sonar data were collected using a Norbit integrated wide band multibeam system compact (iWBMSc) sonar unit.
+Single-beam sonar data were collected using a Ceescope sonar unit.
+All elevation data were collected June 22-24, 2021.
+Methodology similar to Wagner, D.M., Lund, J.W., and Sanks, K.M., 2020 was used.